 I’ve heard that instead of a person finding the right book, sometimes the right book finds you.
 I have certainly experienced that magic.
 I will always be grateful for Liane Moriarty’s story to have found me, giving me what I needed and then showing me how special a reading life can be.
 Sometimes, the right book is just what the doctor ordered.

 Laura Watson lives in Boston, MA with her husband, Jared and son, Duke.
-She loves books, music and composing alternate lyrics to ‘Do You Want To Build A Snowman’.
-Laura shares her family’s story in order to help remove the stigma of infertility and give a voice to those who are struggling to become a parent.
+She shares her family’s story in order to help remove the stigma of infertility and give a voice to those who are struggling to become a parent.
+More of Laura’s work can be found on her blog Reading, Writing and Nursery Rhymes.